prevention of ankle injuries fitmaking

-Lateral ankle instability (LAI) is a complex condition that is sometimes difficult for general medical professionals to diagnose and treat.
-The assessment and treatment of chronically unstable ankles is due to the complexity of the unstable ankle.
-It consists of three joints: the talocrural joint, the tibiofibular syndesmosis and the subtalar joint.
-All three joints function synchronously to enable the complex movement of the ankle joint.
-The main factors responsible for the stability of the ankle joint are the joint surfaces, the ligament complex and the muscles that enable the dynamic stabilisation of the joints.
+Lateral ankle instability (LAI) is a complex condition that is sometimes difficult for general practitioners to diagnose and treat.
+The assessment and treatment of chronically unstable ankles stems from the complexity of the unstable ankle.
+It consists of three joints: the talocrural joint, the tibiofibular syndesmosis, and the subtalar joint.
+All three joints work in sync to allow for the complex movement of the ankle.
+The main factors responsible for the stability of the ankle are the articular surfaces, the ligament complex and the musculature, which enables the dynamic stabilization of the joints.

 • Posterior talofibular ligament (PTFL)